Sony unveils new versions of PlayStation 4

 Additionally, Sony will make an upgrade available that will enable all 40 million users of its PlayStation 4 console to upgrade to HDR, House said.

-Netflix Inc will launch a new app when the console launches with 600 hours of 4k content, including its hit crime series "Narcos," House said.
+Netflix Inc (NFLX.O) will launch a new app when the console launches with 600 hours of 4k content, including its hit crime series "Narcos," House said.
 Google's YouTube unit is also planning an app for PS 4 Pro, he said.

 Since the 2013 launch, Sony has sold more than 40 million units of the PlayStation 4 console, far outpacing Microsoft Corp's XBox One and Nintendo's Wii U.